- Business Resources

 - JEA Landlord Agreement Program Adding and Removing Addresses

 JEA Industrial Pretreatment is responsible for the administration of the National Pretreatment Program in areas serviced by JEA-owned wastewater facilities.
 JEA has been recognized for its robust pollution prevention programs, community outreach efforts, and internal process improvements and controls leading to dramatic reductions in pollutant loadings to JEA Water Reclamation Facilities.

 The National Pretreatment Program, which began in 1972 under the Clean Water Act, is a cooperative effort of federal, state and local environmental agencies.
 JEA’s Industrial Pretreatment program received the Environmental Protection Agency’s Clean Water Act First Place Award for outstanding large IP program in 2007.

-Objectives of the National Pretreatment Program
+National Pretreatment Program

 - Protect Publicly Owned Treatment Works (POTW) from pollutants that may interfere with plant operation